Determining evolutionary equations from a single passive boundary observation: Statement of main results

 then both the source and the sound speed are uniquely determined:

 \end{theorem}

 Theorem~\ref{thm:unique_f_c} improves Theorem~\ref{thm0} by upgrading the determination of the quotient $f/c^2$ to the simultaneous recovery of both $f$ and $c$.
 The proof remains within the unified framework established above.
-Specifically, the time-domain integral identity (Lemma~\ref{lem:integral_identity}) and the frequency-domain integral identity (Lemma~\ref{lem:second_identity}) are employed in conjunction with high-frequency Fourier analysis and suitably constructed complex geometric optics solutions.
-This combination achieves both the decoupling of the unknown quantities and their unique identification.
+Specifically, the integral identity of the time-domain (Lemma~\ref{lem:integral_identity}) and the integral identity of the frequency-domain (Lemma~\ref{lem:second_identity}) are used in conjunction with high-frequency Fourier analysis and suitable complex geometric optic solutions constructed.
+This combination achieves both the decoupling of unknown quantities and their unique identification.
 Hence, the simultaneous recovery result follows from the same unified framework, without recourse to an independent method.
-The detailed proof is prsented in Section~\ref{sec:cgo}.
+The detailed proof is presented in Section~\ref{sec:cgo}.

 \begin{remark} The TAT/PAT analysis is presented for the physically relevant dimension $n=3$, which is the standard dimension for the underlying imaging model.
 However, the same framework extends straightforwardly to all dimensions $n\geq3$, under the corresponding structural assumptions of independence with respect to one spatial variable. \end{remark}